APSIS-ANALYSIS/PERIGEE/docs/install_guidance_windows.md

 ### Install WSL

 You can refer to the [official guidance](https://learn.microsoft.com/zh-cn/windows/wsl/) for details.
-According to the official guidance, WSL can be install simply by running the following in "Command Prompt" as administrater and restarting on the Windows with OS build later than 19041.
+According to the official guidance, WSL can be installed simply by running the following in "Command Prompt" as administrator and restarting on the Windows with OS build later than 19041.
 ```sh
 wsl --install -d Ubuntu-20.04
 ```